GoogleCloudPlatform/ramble/lib/ramble/docs/workspace_config.rst

 When defining a modifier, the ``name`` attribute is the name of the modifier that will be applied.
 The ``mode`` attribute is a modifier specific setting allowing the user to select the modifier behavior.
-Modes can be seen by looking at the modifier informaiton.
+Modes can be seen by looking at the modifier information, and represent modes of use for the modifier.
+Modes group several general aspects of a modifier into one usage mode, and can allow a general modifier to present many operational entry points.
 The ``on_executable`` attribute is a list of experiment executables that the modifier should be applied to.
 These executable names are matched using python's ``fnmatch.fnmatch`` functionality.

 If it is not set, modifiers will attempt to determine their own ``mode`` attribute.
 This will succeed if the modifier has a single mode of operation.
 If